keenhenry/keenhenry.github.io/_posts/2025-06-19-hart-voor-je-kind.md

 Kids given emotinal coach and those not show big differences in various aspects, including intellectual performance, relations with other kids and resilience towards difficult times.

-Fathers are especially important in the roles of emotional coaching.
+Fathers are especially important in the roles of emotional coaching, the influence of fathers makes more extreme effects than mothers.